altfatterz/altfatterz.github.io/_posts/2017-08-24-streaming-with-spring-cloud-data-flow.md

 ╚══════════╧═════════════╧════════╧════╝
 ```

-You can also check in the dashboard UI the result is the same:
+You can also check the deployed applications in the Dashboard UI:

 <p><img src="/images/2017-08-22/scdf-apps.png" alt="Spring Cloud Data Flow - Apps" /></p>

-Another option is to register multiple apps at once, you can define them in a properties file with keys <type>.<name>.
-For example in the `my-apps.properties`
+Another option is to register multiple apps at once.
+You can define them in a properties file with keys `<type>.<name>.` For example in the `my-apps.properties`.

 ```bash
 stream.source-app=maven://com.example:source-app:jar:0.0.1-SNAPSHOT